thiago-h-a/agentic-trader-ai/README.md

-# LLM Stock Backtesting Dashboard API
+# LLM Stock Trader API

 A compact FastAPI backend that streams an LLM-driven backtest and exposes a few helper endpoints.
-This refactor reorganizes the code for clarity while keeping **the same API endpoints and JSON shapes** so the front-end layout and behavior remain untouched.

 ## Quickstart